 What to Eat With Bite Turbos

 While bite turbos are in place, dentists recommend eating soft foods, which are easier to chew and less likely to break off a bite block.

 Your bite blocks may break more easily if you eat certain foods, especially when they are hard or crunchy.
 For example, crunchy foods such as carrots or other fresh vegetables are more likely to break a bite block.
 The same is true when it comes to chewing meat.
 It is safe for patients with bite turbos to eat meat and vegetables if they are cut into tiny pieces or cooked until soft.
 It is essential to follow the same dietary guidelines when wearing bite turbos as you would when wearing braces.

-Ready To Start Your Orthodontic Treatment in Hollywood, Maryland?
+Ready to Start Your Orthodontic Treatment in Hollywood, MD?
 Try Patuxent Orthodontics!